 Notice we just get back the Scored Label and the Scored Probabilities.
 So in the case below we can say that given the parameters above the classifier has predicted the flight will be more than 15 mins delayed (1) and it is very confident in its decision (0.997861325740814).

+Optional Exercise – create a Web Site using the api